 Winona State University

-With more than 80 academic and 10 pre-professional, certificate and licensure programs, Winona State provides the in-depth knowledge base along with the critical thinking and communication skills you will need for your career or advanced study.
-Many Winona State students participate in clubs and organizations, intramural sports, intercollegiate athletics, the arts and community service.
-These activities are a great way to build a social life and gain skills.
+With 62 undergraduate degree programs, 10 pre-professional programs, 8 graduate degree programs, a Doctor of Nursing Practice degree, and several licensure and specialist degree programs in Winona & Rochester, WSU provides the in-depth knowledge base and critical thinking and communication skills you will need for your career or advanced study.
+Our students are also active participants in clubs and organizations, intramural sports, intercollegiate athletics, the arts, and community service.

-- Nationally ranked: Winona State University is ranked as the second public institution in Minnesota by U.S. News & World Report, has been listed among the “Best in the Midwest” by The Princeton Review for nine years in a row and has been recognized as one of America’s 100 Best College Buys for 17 consecutive years.
+- Nationally Ranked: WSU is ranked as the second public institution in Minnesota by U.S. News & World Report, has been listed among the “Best in the Midwest” by The Princeton Review for a decade straight and has been recognized as one of America’s 100 Best College Buys for 18 consecutive years.

-- e-Warrior Digital Life and Learning program: Winona State is the first public university in the Midwest to offer a tablet and a laptop to all students.
+- e-Warrior Digital Life and Learning: WSU is the first public university in the Midwest to offer a tablet and a laptop to all students.
 Students are provided an iPad mini or Android-based tablet along with a Mac or PC laptop, and enjoy wireless access from anywhere on campus.

-- Winona State University Goes Green: Sustainability is a core universitywide commitment.
+- Sustainability @ WSU: Winona State is all about going green.
 The university is a signatory of the American Colleges and Universities Presidents Climate Commitment and a partner in Sustain Winona, a community-based initiative dedicated to energy conservation, renewable energy technologies and pollution prevention strategies.

-- Path to Purple: The university works with Rochester Community and Technical College to offer programs in which students are able to begin their undergraduate education at the college and transfer to the university’s Winona or Rochester campus.
+- Path to Purple: WSU works with Rochester Community and Technical College to offer programs in which students are able to begin their undergraduate education at the college and transfer to the university’s Winona or Rochester campus.

-- Come to visit: Daily campus visits at 9 a.m. and 1 p.m.
+- Visit Winona State University: Daily campus visits at 9 a.m. and 1 p.m.
 Monday through Friday.
 Visits include tours of the campus and residence halls and a meeting with an admissions counselor.